Please use the FAQ index below to browse inquiry categories.

 Weekend Home Call + Other (includes Qualifying Shift) = $70.18

 Q: When do I receive payment for my call?

-A: Stipends are paid once a month at the end of the month following the call month; for example, November stipends are paid at the end of December.
+A: Stipends are paid once a month at the end of the month following call.
+For example, November stipends are paid at the end of December.

 Q: Will I still see my stipends itemized on my pay slip?

-A: Yes, stipends are itemized below your regular pay and reflect the previous month’s call (or 1 month prior if you submitted late).
+A: Yes, stipends are itemized below your regular pay but reflect the previous month’s call.

 Q: Will taxes be deducted for call stipends?